-----DOSAGE AND ADMINISTRATION----
+--DOSAGE AND ADMINISTRATION---

-- Recommended dosage of Beleodaq is 1,000 mg/m2 administered over 30 minutes by intravenous infusion once daily on days 1-5 of a 21-day cycle.
+- Recommended dosage of Beleodaq is 1,000 mg/m2 administered over 30 minutes by intravenous infusion once daily on days 1 through 5 of a 21-day cycle.
 Cycles can be repeated until disease progression or unacceptable toxicity.
-(2.1) - Treatment discontinuation or interruption with or without dosage reductions by 25% may be needed to manage adverse reactions (2.2)
+(2.1) - Treatment discontinuation or interruption with or without dosage reductions by 25% may be needed to manage adverse reactions (2.2) - Reduce dosage in patients with moderate hepatic or renal impairment.
+(2.3, 2.4, 8.6, 8.7) - Avoid use in patients with severe hepatic or renal impairment.
+(2.3, 2.4, 8.6, 8.7) - Modify dosage in patients known to be homozygous for the UGT1A128 allele.
+(2.5) - See the full prescribing information for preparation and administration instructions.
+(2.7)